tsgates/arch-wiki-markdown/wiki/Connman.md

 Various hardware interfaces are referred to as Technologies by connmanctl.
 To interact with them one must refer to the technology by type.
-Technologies can be toggled On/Off with:
+Technologies can be toggled on/off with:

-$ connmanctl enable technology_type And
+    $ connmanctl enable technology_type

+and:

     $ connmanctl disable technology_type

 Example: